In Depth Baby Product Reviews Led by a Pediatrician

 Should you buy it?
 This stroller is versatile enough to get you and your baby where you need to go from birth through the strolling years.
 If you don't plan to run or head off the beaten path, it is hard to beat the lightweight frame, flat fold, and easy-to-use features.
 While it doesn't have the ability to transport more than one child, it is an excellent choice for families with one child or those with an age gap between children.

 Should you buy it?
-The Balios Lux is a sleek-looking full-size option that uses quality materials in a thoughtful design with no manufacturer flaws we could find.
+The Balios Lux is a stylish full-size option that uses quality materials in a thoughtful design with no manufacturer flaws.
 The Cybex is less expensive than other top contenders and can be a real money saver if it is on sale.
 If you want a good-looking, high-quality stroller with a higher storage capacity than most, the Balios is a good choice.
 However, if your budget is ultra-tight, it can still feel out of range.

 The Cybex Balios Lux is a high-ranking full-size stroller that might save you some money over the top contender depending on sales and your infant car seat goals.

 Who is this best for?
 The Guava Roam Crossover is a cool jogging stroller that can easily be your new full-size option.
-We think this is a great choice for almost any family who is planning to use a stroller for multiple types of adventures.
+We think this is a great choice for almost any family planning to use a stroller for multiple adventures, or for those with less real estate for storing a bulky jogger.

 Why we love it: This locking swivel wheel option is great for running and easy to maneuver on most surfaces with never-flat foam-filled tires and a unique handlebar locking swivel wheel mechanism.
-Our tests for run-ability showed it was a pleasure to run with.
+It is simply a pleasure to run with.
 It has a parent console for strolling with supplies and drinks and an under-seat basket with a cover to keep things contained and clean, making it as great for jogging as it is for daily adventures.

 Should you buy it?
-Be it indoors or outside, the Guava can do it all with ease and gives you versatility you might not even know you want.
-With a small, compact folded size, it can even almost fake its way as a travel stroller, and while it is still pretty heavy (because it is a jogger), it is the only option we've seen that can do so much in such a small package for a reasonable price.
+Be it indoors or outside, the Guava can do it all with ease and gives you the versatility you might not even know you want.
+With a small, compact folded size, it can even almost fake its way as a travel stroller.
+While it is still pretty heavy (because it is a jogger), it is the only option we've seen that can do so much in such a small package for a reasonable price.

 The Guava is an impressive little jogger that performed well in our run-ability tests despite the shorter rolling resistance measurement and no deceleration brake.